-- 569 The MC can initiate a transition between mediums for one of the following reasons. - Loss of medium for NC-SI over MCTP communications.
-For example, system transitioning into a low power state may make PCIe medium unavailable for NC-SI over MCTP communications over PCIe VDM transport. - Reception of an AEN from the NC notifying a medium state change.
-For example, an NC may notify the MC about the potential loss of the PCIe medium, triggering a transition to SMBus. - 576 The following flow can be used by the MC to initiate a transition between mediums: - If the current medium is still active (for example when moving from SMbus to PCIe to achieve better throughput), the MC can keep its traffic on the original medium until it discovers the NC by using one of the flows described in subclause 7.8.3.
+- The NC shall accept Pass-through traffic from the MC on the new medium after the NC moves to "Selected" state on the new medium and sends the first successful NC-SI response. - The same algorithm as described above shall be used for the selection of the medium to use for sending NC-SI AEN messages to the MC. - An NC that uses multiple MCTP transport bindings should support at least one of the UUID based recovery or the NC-SI based recovery methods in addition to the Full Discovery mechanism. - 575 The MC can initiate a transition between mediums for one of the following reasons. - Loss of medium for NC-SI over MCTP communications.
+For example, system transitioning into a low power state will make PCIe medium unavailable for NC-SI over MCTP communications over PCIe VDM transport. - Reception of an AEN from the NC notifying a medium state change.
+For example, an NC might notify the MC about the potential loss of the PCIe medium, triggering a transition to SMBus. - The following flow can be used by the MC to initiate a transition between mediums: - If the current medium is still active (for example when moving from SMbus to PCIe to achieve better throughput), the MC can keep its traffic on the original medium until it discovers the NC by using one of the flows described in subclause 6.8.4.
 If the current medium is inactive (for example, when moving from PCIe to SMBus due to a power transition), the MC will stop transferring Ethernet messages with NC until discovery of the NC. - The MC can then send an "Enable Channel" NC-SI Command, or any other command to the NC to select it on the new medium.
 The MC will then wait for the NC response before starting to send packets on the new medium.
 The MC will complete transmission of the current Ethernet message before sending the command and will not send Ethernet messages while waiting for the response.
 The MC will accept Ethernet message on the original medium until the response from the NC is received on the current medium. - If Pass-through is supported by the NC over only a single medium, when transitioning out of this medium, the MC will not send Pass-through traffic to the NC and will not expect to receive traffic from the NC. - If a medium becomes unavailable while an MC waits for an NC-SI command response, it can assume the command was lost and retry it on the new medium.

-7.9 Package selection
+6.9 Package selection